tianyhe/stocktwits_scraper/README.md

 | ------------- | ------------- | ------------- |
 | query_symbol | string | the tag to search for (e.g. "ETH.X", "BTC.X") |
 | num_twits | int | the number of twits to scrape (default to 1000 entries of the most recent twits) |

 ---

+## Updates
+- 2022-07-03: Initial release
+- 2022-07-18: Add the function to get the user characteristics
+- 2022-07-24: Fix duplicate users in the user info output
+- 2022-07-24: Add the function to store all historical data in json file

+---